Livingston, West Lothian: Christianity

 Uniquely in Scotland, Livingston was from its formation designated an "Ecumenical Parish" in a joint initiative by the Church of Scotland, Scottish Episcopal Church, Methodist Church in Great Britain, and the Congregational Union of Scotland (which subsequently united with the United Reformed Church).
 The Ecumenical Parish has six places of worship.
 The ecumenical parish church is based at the Lanthorn Community complex, a ziggurat style building built on Kenilworth Rise in 1976.

 Apart from the Ecumenical Parish, Livingston Old Parish is a congregation solely within the Church of Scotland.
 There are also churches of other denominations.
 These include the Catholic Church (who have three congregations: Saint Peters in Carmondean, Saint Andrews in Craigshill, and St Philips in Dedridge).
 St Andrew's Church in Craigshill is seen as a notable architectural example in Brutalist style.
 Designed by George R M Kennedy and Partners, it was designed in 1968 and completed in 1970.
 It consists of a dramatic swirl made of shutter-marked concrete and is Category B listed.

 Also represented in the community are the Baptist Church (who have two congregations in Dedridge and Ladywell), Jehovah's Witnesses (who have two congregations: Livingston Deans and Livingston Dedridge), the Free Church, and The Church of Jesus Christ Latter Day Saints (who have a Ward in Deans).

 Other religions

 There is a mosque in the Craigshill area of the town called Livingston Mosque and Community Centre and also another within the Deans area.
-In recent years Jehovah Witnesses have built a Kingdom Hall in Eliburn.
+In 2016, the Jehovah Witnesses built a Kingdom Hall in Eliburn.